 Should you have problems, cut the bottom off a bucket and bury it in the ground just below its lid at the base of fruit trees or centre of a vegetable bed and toss the finished bokashi in there.
 It seems obvious, but I’m gonna say it – put the lid on :).

-Because the food is pre fermented it’ll disappear as quickly as 3 weeks in warm weather and longer in cooler weather.
+Because the food is pre fermented it’ll disappear as quickly as 3 weeks in warm weather.
+It takes longer, as do we all – in cooler weather.